MaJerle/lwgps/docs/examples/index.rst

 Distance and bearing
 ^^^^^^^^^^^^^^^^^^^^

-Library provides calculation of distance and bearing between `2` coordinates on earth.
+Library provides calculation of distance and bearing between ``2`` coordinates on earth.
+This is useful if used with autonomnous devices to understand in which direction device has to move to reach end point while knowing start coordinate.

 .. literalinclude:: ../../examples/example_dist_bear.c
     :language: c